H.R. 5188/S. 2874

 The Strengthening Our Investment in Land Stewardship (SOIL Stewardship) Act of 2018 (H.R.
-5188), introduced on March 6, 2018 by Representative Tim Walz (D-MN), lays out a comprehensive strategy for working lands conservation programs that improves and protects natural resource while enhancing the productivity of agricultural lands, by:
+5188), was introduced on March 6, 2018 by Representative Tim Walz (D-MN) and introduced on May 18, 2018 in the Senate by Senator Tina Smith (D-MN) This bill lays out a comprehensive strategy for working lands conservation programs that improves and protects natural resource while enhancing the productivity of agricultural lands, by:

 Privately owned crop, pasture, and rangelands account for nearly half of the landmass in the United States.
 Given the footprint of agricultural lands, farmers and ranchers understandably have a major role in the management of our shared natural resources.
 In order to provide producers with the tools they need to protect and enhance the environment, as well as the viability of their own operations, the next farm bill must invest in our two largest working lands conservation programs – the Environmental Quality Incentives Program (EQIP) and the Conservation Stewardship Program (CSP).
 Increasing our investment in these programs, as well as making much-needed updates and improvements, will better support farmers in protecting and rebuilding soil, improving irrigation management, providing clean water, and enhancing wildlife habitat.